 This evening’s fare was a fry-up, good English fare, and a chance to start working through some of the meat we are carrying in the freezer.

 We have been joined by new German neighbours, a young couple with a new-looking short wheel based motorhome.
 He's driving and she's seeing him back.
-Now on this campsite each pitch has at the head of it, a terracotta-coloured slab of concrete about 18" square set in to the grass with the pitch number painted on to it.
+Now on this campsite each pitch has at the head of it, a terracotta-coloured slab of concrete about 18" square set in to the grass with the pitch number painted on it.
 We're on pitch A14 and they were heading for A13.
 The concrete square on their pitch was raised a little, particularly on one corner, and so the young lass stood on the concrete square so that her partner could manoeuvre around her and in to the pitch thus avoiding the obstacle.
 Here’s a question for you now.
 Upon reversing did he:

 A. Keep an eye on her in the mirror whilst she stood on the concrete, slowly manoeuvring around her before lining the vehicle up within the pitch.